-Defining a Contract
+Defining an Employment Contract

-Defining a contract is easier than determining if circumstances constitute proof of one.
+Defining an employment contract is easier than determining if circumstances constitute proof of one.
 A contract is an agreement made voluntarily by two or more parties intending to create a legal obligation(s) and paying consideration.
 They are often in writing, though many are oral.
 In deciding that there was no contract defining the right to a bonus for a former CIO, the Federal District Court of Massachusetts this July 2012 reviewed contract law.
 Cooper v.
 Kenexa Technology, Inc.(USDC) (Civil Action No. 10-12189-DJC) (July 19, 2012).
 To prevail on a breach of contract claim under Massachusetts law, a party must prove three elements : 1) the existence of a valid and binding contract, 2) that the defendant breached the contract, and 3) that the plaintiff has suffered damages.
 Pizzeria Uno Corp.
 V. Pizza by Pubs, Inc., (cite omitted) (D. Mass.
 Sept.
 9, 2011) (citing Coll v.
 PB Diagnostic Sys., Inc., 50 F.3d 1115, 1122 (1st Cir.
 1995)).

 In the Kenexa Technology case, as to the first element above i.e., whether there is a contract – all the essential terms of a contract must be definite and certain so the intention of the parties may be determined, and the nature and extent of their obligations and their rights be decided.
 PSMG Int’l, Inc. v.
 Nodine’s Smokehouse, Inc.., (cite omitted) (D. Mass.
 Nov.
 3, 2009) (quoting Cygan v.
 Megathlin, 326 Mass.
 732, 733-34 (1951)).
 The issue of “[w]hether an alleged contract is legally enforceable in light of indefinite terms is a question of law for the court.”
 Id. at 78.
 In PSMG, the letter at issue did not mention the duration [of the contract], the parties’ obligations, or the amount or nature of any commissions to be paid.
 Cooper could not prove the definite terms of an agreement with Kenexa for a bonus in future years.